wrightp/chef-rfc/new/collapse-mixlib-install-in-tk.md

 * All existing configuration options still behave as expected
 * User is clearly warned when using options that will be deprecated
 * Deprecation warnings include explanations and resolution instructions
+* Inform the community of the upcoming Kitchen changes and reasoning

 ##### Phase 3 - Make the switch
 * Raise errors along with instructions when using deprecated options
 * `ScriptGenerator` code path removed from Kitchen
 * docs.chef.io and kitchen.ci documentation updates
+* Inform the community when Kitchen is released

 ### Phase 1 Details
 Below is a proposal of how the new options `product_version` and `install_strategy` replace `require_chef_omnibus`.
 It outlines requirements to maintain feature parity with Kitchen's current configuration options.
 Since `require_chef_omnibus` is a complex option it warranted this level of detail.